 “Introverts are drawn to the inner world of thought and feeling, said Jung, extroverts to the external life of people and activities.
 Introverts focus on the meaning they make of the events swirling around them; extroverts plunge into the events themselves.
 Introverts recharge their batteries by being alone; extroverts need to recharge when they don’t socialize enough.” ~ Pg.
 10

-- Feel drained after a busy day or after socializing (no matter how much they may have enjoyed themselves)
+- Feel tired after a busy day or after socializing (even if they really enjoyed those activities)

 - Need quiet downtime in order to recharge their energy